Category: 3_USA

 – Rainbow Arch in Glen Canyon – now underwater –

 Above the Grand Canyon the Powell party passed through beautiful Glen Canyon.
 The feature pic above this post and this one here show Glen Canyon, which is now gone – drowned beneath the waters of Lake Powell.
-An environmental desecration committed so crops could be grown where they shouldn’t be grown, so golf courses could be made where they shouldn’t be and so lawns could be watered where there should not be lawns.
+An environmental desecration committed so crops could be grown where they shouldn’t be grown, so golf courses could be made where they shouldn’t be, and so lawns could be watered and mowed where there should not be lawns.
 NO MORE DAMS!
+Hydro power is very seldom green power.

 James M Patterson